yasmine-11/PwD_EDA/README.md

 <br>
 This project aims to:
 <br>
-- Find suitable, credible and ethical data
+- Find suitable, credible and ethical data.
-- Collect different data types from different resources
+- Collect different data types from different resources.
-- Clean and preprocess CSV and webscraped data properly
+- Clean and preprocess CSV and webscraped data properly.
-- Disect patterns and trends of the data showing that it is viable for further exploration
+- Disect patterns and trends of the data showing that it is viable for further exploration.
-- Try to identify new and unique correlations in the data
+- Try to identify new and unique correlations in the data.

 [1] Robert Roth.
 (2013). *U.S Departement of Justice, Office of Justice Programs*.
 Link: https://www.ojp.gov/ncjrs/virtual-library/abstracts/why-united-states-most-homicidal-nation-affluent-world